HACK-NIH/IntroToR_hackNIH/README.md

 ## Course Objectives

-1. Equip participants with the foundational skills in R programming and data handling.
+1. Equip NIH peoples with the foundational skills in R programming and data handling.
-2. Enable participants to perform data analysis, visualization, and model building using R.
+2. Enable NIH peoples  to perform data analysis, visualization, and model building using R.

 ## Course Modules